Peoplestown: History

 The neighborhood is represented by the Peoplestown Neighborhood Association, an advocacy group made up of homeowners, renters, business owners, and other stakeholders within the Peoplestown neighborhood.
 The organization is free for all members of the community and gives feedback on zoning changes and other development throughout the neighborhood to the City Zoning Department.

 In the 1990s, major revitalization efforts coalesced into the Peoplestown Revitalization Corporation which has set up a neighborhood watch program and other safety programs.
 A redevelopment plan for Peoplestown was drawn up in 1996.

 The Atlanta Beltline Southeast Trail defines the southern-most border of the Peoplestown neighborhood.
 As of Fall 2024, construction of the biking and pedestrian trail had begun and is expected to be completed by Summer 2026.
 MARTA began construction in 2024 on the first-in-the-city Bus Rapid Transit line which will run through Peoplestown from the Atlanta Beltline to Downtown Atlanta providing fast, efficient transit methods to Downtown Atlanta and three MARTA rail stations (GSU, Garnett and Five Points).
 The line will feature three stops in Peoplestown (Ormond Ave, Haygood Ave, and University Ave).
 The southern most stop of the line will connect at the Atlanta Beltline.

 Peoplestown historically sat in Atlanta City Council District 1.
 Starting in 2026, the portions of the neighborhood were redistricted into District 4 (west of Hank Aaron Drive between Atlanta and Beltline) and District 12 (south of University Drive near Pryor).
 The remainder of the neighborhood (east of Hank Aaron from Ormond to Beltline) will remain in District 1.

 Architecture

-In addition to new development, Peoplestown contains examples of Queen Anne, Folk Victorian, and Craftsman architecture.
+Peoplestown primarily features single-family homes in the Queen Anne, Folk Victorian, and Craftsman architecture styles.